bkdoubleohseven/work/README.md

 ### Writing
 I do not know _everything_.
 Hence, I take time to thoroughly research and read as much as possible to create high-quality pieces.

-Though cost doesn't change, the time taken may vary depending on how complex of a topic it is.
+The time taken may vary depending on how complex of a topic it is.

-Cost per article = Number of words/ 200 * 1.5 * the cost of one working day of the team.
+Cost per article = Number of words / 7 * time taken (varies depending on toughness of topic but generally between 1 - 2 hrs)